preesm/preesm.github.io/_docs/05-workflow-tasks-ref.md

 | --- | --- |
 | _$$n\in \mathbb{N}^*$$_ | Number of random order. |

-##### Merge broadcasts
-(Deprecated) Merge memory objects corresponding to outputs of Broadcast actors.
-This feature was replaced by the more generic Memory Scripts.

 #### Documented Errors

 | Message | Explanation |